qwd/dev-site/_docs_en/start/warning-info.md

 - Black

 ## Warning Type

+QWeather provides over 100 warning types based on definitions from official meteorological departments around the world, however, these types are not available to all countries or regions.

 > Please note: All warning types and levels are possible to change, including additions, modifications or deletions, be sure to set your program's compatibility so that these changes do not cause errors!
 {:.bqwarning}